Skip to main content

 It's important to remember that the term ‘property’ includes land, buildings, investments and money.
 This means that a permanent headquarters built on land which does not belong to the Group, is, in law, the property of the body to which the land belongs.
 The agreement must also make provision for the disposal of property, equipment and funds in case the Group has to close at some point in the future.

 The future of the Group will depend upon maintaining continuity of Leadership.
-If the Sponsoring Authority assumes this responsibility, it should select and approve the nomination of Leaders and must sign the Adult Application Form (AA) before it is passed to the District Commissioner and the Appointments sub-Committee for approval.
+If the Sponsoring Authority assumes this responsibility, it should select and approve the nomination of Leaders and must sign the Adult Application Form (AA) before it is passed to the District Lead Volunteer and the Appointments sub-Committee for approval.

-To provide financial support or to ensure that the Group is able to acquire funds adequate to the fulfilment of its training programme.
+To provide financial support or to ensure that the Group is able to acquire funds adequate to the fulfilment of its programme.

 There are many examples of the financial support given by Sponsoring Authorities: